Seasons of the Church Year

 The Church Year is ordered according to six seasons that each celebrate a part of Christian faith and life.
 You can most easily tell what season we are in by the color of the clergy's vestments and the altar cloth hangings.
 Some seasons have the same color, so that can be a bit tricky, but if you know what time of year it is that helps match the color with the season.
 Special services, such as Baptism, can also confuse things as we have paticular colors that may not match the season we are in.
 Don't worry to much about it, someone can always explain it and after a while you'll figure out (and then can help explain it to others).
 We also try to do little reminders about the seasons of the church year as we move from season to season.

-Right now, we are celebrating Epiphany, the part of the church year that comes after Christmas and before Lent.
+Right now, we are celebrating Ordinary Time, the part of the church year that comes after Pentecost and before the whole cycle begins anew in Advent.

 All Liturgical Seasons & Colors